 Getting levy proceeds returned

-- With the consent of the taxpayer or the National Taxpayer Advocate (NTA), returning the payment is in the best interests of the taxpayer (as determined by the NTA) and the government
+- With your or the National Taxpayer Advocate's (NTA) consent, returning the payment is in your the best interest (as determined by the NTA) and the government.

 A request for return of levy proceeds must be made within nine months of when the levy started.
 Since levies on wages and Social Security benefits are ongoing, it is important to ask the IRS to return the proceeds within nine months.